KHard2Bme/Bank-Loan-Report-Analysis/README.md

 ### Data Sources
 ---

-Call Center Data: The primary dataset used for this analysis is the "Call_Center.csv" file obtained from Kaggle which contains fictitious data.
+The primary dataset used for this analysis is the "Financial_loan.csv" file obtained from Kaggle which contains 38,576 rows and 24 columns.

 ### Tools
 ---
-- <b>pandas, numpy, matplotlib, seaborn.</b>
+- <b>pandas, numpy, datetime, matplotlib, seaborn.</b>
 - <b>Microsoft Excel</b>

-I will be using python to clean, process, and analyze the dataset (detailed steps will be shown within the Jupyter Notebook).
+I will be using python to clean, process, and analyze the dataset (detailed steps will be shown within the Jupyter Notebook).</b>

+The <b>Bank Loan Analysis(Verification of Report ).ipynb</b> notebook will be used to confirm numeric outcome from each Dashboard field.</b>

-I will be using Excel to create reports and automated dashboard ( reports and dashboard provided in Call_Center.csv file).
+I will be using <b>Excel</b> to create reports and automated dashboard ( reports and dashboard provided in Bankloan_data.csv file).</b>

 ### Exploratory Data Analysis
 ---
 Questions the client has that can now be answered.

-1. What is the total number of calls received by call center?
-How many calls were received by each call center and percentage? weekday and weekend?</b>
+1. What is the total amount of loan, Month-To-Date (MTD), and Previous-Month-To-Date (PMTD) applications?

-2. What is the total number of calls received by each channel?</b>
+2. What is the total funded amount of loan, Month-To-Date (MTD), and Previous-Month-To-Date (PMTD) applications?

-3. Which day of the month received the most calls?
-The least?</b>
-4. Which day of the month received the most negatively ranked calls?
-Calls ranked as very negative?</b>
-5. Of the negatively ranked calls on Sept.
-10, which call center received the most calls?</b>
-6. Of the very negative ranked calls on Sept.
-17, which call center received the most calls?</b>
-7. How many total calls are in the Billing Question category?
-How many billing questions make up the negative and very negative categories?</b>
-8. How many total calls are ranked as negative and very negative?
-How many negative and very negative calls were received by the Los Angeles/CA call center?</b>
-9. What is the total number of calls categorized as below SLA, and how many were received by the Los Angeles/CA call center?</b>
+3. What is the total amount received of loan, Month-To-Date (MTD), and Previous-Month-To-Date (PMTD) applications?

-10. Which state has the most calls ranked negative, and what are the top 2 cities?
-Which state has the most calls ranked very negative, amd what are the top 2 cities?</b>
+4. What is the average interest rate of loan, Month-To-Date (MTD), and Previous-Month-To-Date (PMTD) applications?

+5. What is the average DTI of loan, Month-To-Date (MTD), and Previous-Month-To-Date (PMTD) applications?

+6. What is the total good and bad loan applications issued? funded amounts, and amounts received?

+7. We know that the risk classification assigned to a loan represents a customers creditworthiness; higher grades signify lower risk.
+   How do loans assigned with a grade of A differ from all the other loans?

+8. Within risk classification A, which loan purpose has the largest amount of applications submitted?

+9. Within risk classification A, there are loans with a 36 month and 60 month term.
+What is the distribution of loans by term and is there a difference by interest rate?

+10. Within risk classification A, which home ownership group has the most applications submitted?
+Which has the lowest interest rate by 36 and 60 month term?

+11. Within risk classification A, What are the states each creditor resides in?
+Which states have the largest percentage of applicants, and out of these which has the lowest interest rate on loans based off those who rent, own a home and own property?

 ## Summary of Findings